picasso/zu-translate/GUTENBERG.md

 ## For Non-Regular Blocks

-Currently, the 'title' and 'excerpt' attributes are supported as non-regular blocks.
+Currently, the `'title'` and `'excerpt'` attributes are supported as non-regular blocks (*but the addition of new blocks is already included in the algorithm*).
 For non-regular blocks, the algorithm is as follows:

 * In the filter `rest_prepare_{$post_type}` we add the RAW values for the required attributes to the REST response;